caueoliveiraaa/DataCommerceDB/docs/04_data_types.md

 Notes:

 - Both represent whole numbers without decimals.
-- INTEGER (or INT) is 32‑bit; BIGINT is 64‑bit.
+- integer (or int) is 32‑bit; bigint is 64‑bit.
-- Use INTEGER for typical counters and IDs unless you expect extremely large values.
+- Use integer for typical counters and IDs unless you expect extremely large values.
-- Use BIGINT for large datasets, analytics, or high‑volume identifiers.
+- Use bigint for large datasets, analytics, or high‑volume identifiers.

 Similarities: